shmookey/pure/README.md

 ## Compiling from source

 *pure* uses [stack](http://docs.haskellstack.org/en/stable/README/) to simplify the build process.
+You can build with stack directly instead of using the `Makefile`.
 Once you have stack installed, simply run:

 `stack build`